NawrasMansour/commerce-app/README.md

 # Commerce App
-a simple website to show the products for a furniture Gallery
+a simple website to show the products.